 (from his website: www.duanemaktima.com)

-This first pendant by Duane is set with Rosarita (gold slag), opal and Ithaca Peak turquoise. ~2 inches long and $1,100.
-Next is a pendant set with Black Jade and Ithaca Peak turquoise, the channel between the two stones is 14k gold. $925.
-The last pendant in the row is inlaid with coral, lapis, Ithaca Peak turquoise, and sugilite with 14k gold channels.
+This first pendant by Duane is set with Rosarita (gold slag), turquoise, and healerite.
+2.5 inches long and $975.
+(TUCSON) Next is a pendant set with Black Jade and Ithaca Peak turquoise, the channel between the two stones is 14k gold. $925.
+(TUCSON) The last pendant in the row is inlaid with coral, lapis, Ithaca Peak turquoise, and sugilite with 14k gold channels.
 2 3/8 inches long by 1.75 inches wide. $3,200.
-(ALL IN SANTA FE)
+(TUCSON)

-A pendant which Duane titled “Lady Misty Cloud”, sterling overlay with a piece of gem silica set in gold.
-2 inches long and $1,100.
-Next is an overlay parrot pin, 2.25 inches from head to tail and $265.
-Third is an overlay roadrunner pin measuring just over 2 inches from beak to tail and $175.
+Storm coud earrings set with Morenci turquoise.
+2.5 inches long and $1,100.
+Next is an overlay parrot pin, 2.25 inches from head to tail and $275.
+Third is a pair of dangle earrings that are just over 1.5 inches. $265.
 The post earrings in the last photo in this row are set with Ithaca Peak turquoise, Rosarita (gold slag) and have a gold divider between the stones.
 They are 2.25 inches in total length (2 inches from the post down). $965.
 (ALL IN TUCSON)

 Duane’s sterling silver forged collar is $965.
 (SANTA FE)

 All three pairs of the earrings above are by Duane.
-The parrots are 1 1/8 inches long and are 1 5/8 inches wide.
-SOLD.
-The pair in the center are set with some gorgeous Rosarita or gold slag.
+The parrots are 1.75 inches long and are 1.25 inches wide. $285.
+(TUCSON) The pair in the center are set with some gorgeous Rosarita or gold slag.
 This pair has 14k gold posts as well as gold jump rings.
 They are 2.5 inches long from the post down and $3,600.
-The last pair with clouds and lightning are 2.25 inches long, these also have 14k gold posts. $750.
-(ALL in SANTA FE)
+(TUCSON) The last pair with clouds and lightning are 2.25 inches long, these also have 14k gold posts. $750.
+(SANTA FE)

 Navajo silver master, Jennifer Curtis created this marvelous box set with an equally marvelous piece of natural turquoise from the Stormy Mountain Mine in Nevada. the feet are half beads and the box itself is highly unusual for having graceful sloped, tapered sides - a very difficult feat.
 It measures 3 by 3.25 by 2.25 inches. $6500.
 (TUCSON)